manouraa/HR-Analytics/README.md

  ### Age Group for Active Employees

- 2.1)  101 (8.19 %) employees belong to '0-20' age group.
+ 2.1)  101 (8.19 %) employees belong to the '0-20' age group.

- 2.2)  659 (53.44 %) employees belong to '21-29' age group.
+ 2.2)  659 (53.44 %) employees belong to the '21-29' age group.

- 2.3)  262 (21.24 %) employees belong to '30-39' age group.
+ 2.3)  262 (21.24 %) employees belong to the '30-39' age group.

- 2.4)  204 (16.54 %) employees belong to '40-49' age group.
+ 2.4)  204 (16.54 %) employees belong to the '40-49' age group.

- 2.5)  7 (0.56 %) employees belong to '>= 50' age group.
+ 2.5)  7 (0.56 %) employees belong to the '>= 50' age group.

-         thus, maximum employees belong to '21-29' age group.
+    thus, maximum employees belong to the '21-29' age group.

 ### Age Group for inactive employees

- 3.1)  25 (10.54 %) employees belong to '0-20' age group.
+ 3.1)  25 (10.54 %) employees belong to the '0-20' age group.

- 3.2)  170 (71.72 %) employees belong to '21-29' age group.
+ 3.2)  170 (71.72 %) employees belong to the '21-29' age group.

- 3.3)  27 (11.39 %) employees belong to '30-39' age group.
+ 3.3)  27 (11.39 %) employees belong to the '30-39' age group.

- 3.4)  15 (6.32 %) employees belong to '40-49' age group.
+ 3.4)  15 (6.32 %) employees belong to the '40-49' age group.

- 3.5)  0 (0.00 %) employees belong to '>= 50' age group.
+ 3.5)  0 (0.00 %) employees belong to the '>= 50' age group.

-         thus, maximum employees belong to '21-29' age group.
+    thus, maximum employees belong to the '21-29' age group.

 ### Type of travel for Active employees

-4.1) 208 16.86 % employees have frequent travel.
+4.1) 208 16.86 % of employees have frequent travel.

-4.2) 887 71.93 % employees have some travel.
+4.2) 887 71.93 % of employees have some travel.

-4.3) 138 11.19 % employees have some travel.
+4.3) 138 11.19 % of employees have some travel.

-        thus, more employees have some travel .
+    thus, more employees have some travel.

 ### Type of travel for inactive employees

-5.1) 69 29.11 % employees have frequent travel.
+5.1) 69 29.11 % of employees have frequent travel.

-5.2) 156 65.82 % employees have some travel.
+5.2) 156 65.82 % of employees have some travel.

-5.3) 12 5.06 % employees have some travel.
+5.3) 12 5.06 % of employees have some travel.

-        thus, more employees have some travel .
+    thus, more employees have some travel.

 ### Active employees have stock option level

-6.1) 477 38.68 % employees have 0 stock option level.
+6.1) 477 38.68 % of employees have 0 stock option level.

-6.2) 540 43.79 % employees have 1 stock option level.
+6.2) 540 43.79 % of employees have 1 stock option level.

-6.3) 146 11.84 % employees have 2 stock option level.
+6.3) 146 11.84 % of employees have 2 stock option-level.

-6.4) 70 5.67 % employees have 3 stock option level.
+6.4) 70 5.67 % of employees have 3 stock option-level.

-        thus, more employees have 1 stock option level .
+    thus, more employees have 1 stock option level.

-### Inctive employees have stock option level
+### Inactive employees have stock option level

-7.1) 154 64.97 % employees have 0 stock option level.
+7.1) 154 64.97 % of employees have 0 stock option level.

-7.2) 56 23.62 % employees have 1 stock option level.
+7.2) 56 23.62 % of employees have 1 stock option level.

-7.3) 12 5.06 % employees have 2 stock option level.
+7.3) 12 5.06 % of employees have 2 stock option-level.

-7.4) 15 6.32 % employees have 3 stock option level.
+7.4) 15 6.32 % of employees have 3 stock option-level.

-        thus, more employees have 0 stock option level .
+    thus, more employees have 0 stock option level.

-### Turn over Rate of Employees by Quarter
+### Turnover Rate of Employees by Quarter

-8.1) 28.65 % employees hired in Quarter 1.
+8.1) 28.65 % of employees hired in Quarter 1.

-8.2) 22.22 % employees hired in Quarter 2.
+8.2) 22.22 % of employees hired in Quarter 2.

-8.3) 9.90 % employees hired in Quarter 3.
+8.3) 9.90 % of employees hired in Quarter 3.

-8.4) 11.03 % employees hired in Quarter 4.
+8.4) 11.03 % of employees hired in Quarter 4.

-        thus, most Turn over Rate of Employees in Quarter 1.
+    thus, most Turnover Rate of Employees in Quarter 1.

-### Turn over Rate of Employees by Department
+### Turnover Rate of Employees by Department

-9.1) 13.84 % employees hired in Technology Department.
+9.1) 13.84 % of employees hired in the Technology Department.

-9.2) 20.63 % employees hired in Sales Department.
+9.2) 20.63 % of employees hired in Sales Department.

-9.3) 19.05 % employees hired in Human Resources.
+9.3) 19.05 % of employees hired in Human Resources.

-        thus, more Turn over Rate of Employees in Sales Department .
+    thus, more Turn over Rate of Employees in Sales Department.

-### Turn over Rate of Employees by Gender
+### Turnover Rate of Employees by Gender

 10.1) 15.41 % Female employees.